-An open mind and a genuine interest in helping people are the vital traits you'll need to work as a chaplain
+An open mind and a genuine interest in helping people are essential qualities for working as a chaplain

-Chaplains are people of faith or philosophical beliefs who provide guidance and counselling to those in need in secular organisations.
+Chaplains are people of faith or philosophical beliefs who offer spiritual, pastoral and, where appropriate, religious support to those in need in a range of secular organisations.

 Types of chaplaincy work